More than just a pretty space: What research tells us about parks

 Los Angeles wildfires increased virtual medical visits

 In January 2025, when wildfires swept from the foothills above Los Angeles into the densely populated urban areas below, evacuations ensued and a thick layer of smoke spread across the region.
-Air quality plummeted.
-The number of virtual visits soared and in person visits also increased.
-Research ...
+Air quality ...

 Predicting heart issues among breast cancer survivors